 In a cookie-and-milk-coloured converted office building, the Z Hotel Shoreditch has everything you need and none of the costly extras you can do without.
 Rooms are functional and minimalist (neutral tones and pale wood panels) but high-end where it matters, with thick cushy beds and slick Samsung HDTVs, plus the optional breakfast is affordable and available to go.
 Built in the new Bower area of Old Street, it is situated in a creative hub of quirky art galleries, trendy cafés perfect for people-watching and atmospheric speakeasies, such as cocktail bar Nightjar.
 Rooms range from doubles to family size, along with several accessible options.

-In among all the madness of Shoreditch you’ll find Point A, a basic pit stop that’ll give you a good night’s sleep and have you raring to explore the neighbourhood.
-Stripped back to the essentials, the hotel has invested in what matters: Hypnos beds, power showers, smart TVs and super-fast Wi-Fi all add a touch of luxury to this budget-friendly option.
+Among all the madness of Shoreditch, you’ll find Point A, a basic pit stop that’ll give you a good night’s sleep and have you raring to explore the neighbourhood.
+Stripped back to the essentials, the hotel has invested in what matters, such as Hypnos beds, power showers, smart TVs and super-fast Wi-Fi.
 Get up and head down to the breakfast bar in the morning, which serves a vast selection of cereals.

 Situated near the centre of the action in the neighbourhood, citizenM London Shoreditch places guests within a five-minute walk of not only Shoreditch High Street railway station but also Concrete Space – for a thumping night out.
 It’s also near Boxpark Shoreditch, Dinerama, Pizza East and plenty of other fantastic food and drinks venues.
 Rooms are compact, but you still get king-size beds, wall-to-wall windows, rain showers and extras like blackout blinds.